rene00/penny/README.md

 Penny is personal finance tracking web application.

+## Current Status

+**WARNING**: penny is **experimental**.

+It's missing alot of features that you would expect in a personal finance tracking application.
+I continue to work on it during my free time but would recommend using other free and open applications such as gnucash.

 ## Install & Run

 The quickest and easiest way to run Penny is to build and run the docker container: